top of page

 Inability to concentrate.

-If you are having trouble concentrating, there are a few things you can try.
-First, make sure that you are in a comfortable, quiet environment where you will not be distracted.
-Next, try to eliminate any sources of stress or anxiety that might be contributing to your difficulty concentrating.
-For example, you might want to take a break from work or other tasks and do some relaxation exercises, such as deep breathing or meditation.
+If you are having difficulty concentrating, there are a things you can try.
+Firstly, make sure that you are in a comfortable, quiet place where you will not be disturbed.
+Next, try to get rid of any sources of stress or anxiety that might be causing your inability to concentrate.
+For instance, you might want to take a break from work or other jobs and do some relaxation exercises, such as deep breathing or meditation.

 Indecisiveness.